Wolfhouse Initiation Ritual: First Day Initiation

-The key to creating happy packs of puppers that are constantly changing pack (or family) members, is our initiation, our assessment.
-It is unique to Wolfhouse and is the first and foundation step in providing safety and security for all dogs, including our own.
+Our initiation ritual for introducing your doggo to their pack (or family) members, is unique to Wolfhouse.
+It's critical in achieving our 'All Dog' mentality.
+It is the first and foundation step in providing safety and security for all dogs, including our own team dogs.
 The Wolfhouse Team bring their puppers to the campus each day.
-That means the very same level of security we provide for you dogs, we provide for our own family as well.
+That means the very same level of security we provide for your dogs, we provide for our own family as well.

-Once we have all of the info, we move on to creating their WAP or Wolfhouse Aptitude Profile report.
-This is created to provide an in depth report on your dog prior to their assessment.
-Then the ritual begins and we unlock the key points of your doggo's personality.
-From here your pup is then assigned an Elemental Wolf which will be their family group from now on and their day is tailored specifically to them.
-All this info tells us, which territories they are going to thrive the most in, which challenges are too easy or too hard, what they are motivated by, who their friends should and shouldn’t be, how much rest they need and anything else we need to know!
+The Initiation ritual begins at the start of their first day as we begin unlocking the key points of your doggo's personality.
+The Initiation ritual is robust, complex and comprehensive, very much our secret sauce in delivering our experience to all dogs.
+Upon completion your pup is then assigned an Elemental Wolf which will be their family group or 'pack' from now on and their day is tailored specifically to them.
+All this info tells us, which territories they are going to thrive the most in, which challenges are too easy or too hard, what they are motivated by, who their ideal friend group should be, how much rest they need and anything else we need to know!
 Now the day can begin!
 The assessment and our Initiation Ritual is complete!

-Desert Bear Dog: The Bear Dogs aren’t just bears in size but energy and character too.
-Nature has given this pack strength, speed and confidence.
-But for all these strengths comes a bear-sized ego and attitude to match.
+These hot temperature bear dogs aren’t just bears in size but energy and character too.
+Nature has given this pack confidence above all else with a healthy dose of strength and size too.
+All these qualities enable a bear-sized ego and attitude to match.
 The pack that loves to be the boss in most circles, can sometimes lead to more spirited discussions on hot button canine topics within their own pack and others that can mix it with them.
-They aren't the Sheriffs on campus; the Sheriffs make way for this crew.
+If they aren't enforcing the law, they think they're well above it.
 The leaders of this pack are our rugged, robust, adventurous warriors.
 They aren't gentle giants, they are rough, tough and know their capabilities.
 However, these huge, regularly chaotic giant personalities are often misunderstood.
 This pack loves work, direction and their energy drained physically to unlock and intelligent mind very keen to learn.
-Once you get there, a door way opens to an extremely playful, genuinely do no harm, happy do lucky dog that just has to be everyone's friend.
+Once you get there, a door way opens to an extremely playful, genuinely do no harm, happy go lucky dog that just has to be everyone's friend.

-Golden Plains Wolf: The pack known as the Golden Plains Wolves are as even as they get, truly the Gold standard.
+The pack known as the Golden Plains Wolves are as even as they get, truly the Gold standard.
 They are loyal and unwaveringly trusting so they roam all over the campus.
 If your wolf is in this pack, be proud that the perfect blend of environment, genetics and family has created one of the most balanced doggos in Wolfhouse.
 They love just about everything, their humans, other humans, most dogs; they are genuinely just high on life.
 The ultimate and iconic, great family dog and the definition of man's best friend.
 They love to play with everything but also keenly understand when it's not the right time to play.
 They can hold their own with stupidly high energy dogs as well as chill and relax with the quiet few.
 More than happy to complete any challenge asked of them and they are most often the group that will conquer all on campus.
-It's a hard pack to get into, but once you are, it’s for life!
+It's a hard pack to get into, but once you are, you'll never want to leave!

-Highland Coyote: Don’t let the cute faces of a Highland Coyote woo you, under the surface is a pupper with endless energy ready to be unlocked.
-In their heart, this pack loves to hangs on to one specific physical challenge they love and marathon it to include other they don’t mind.
-However, they are not likely to show this to you until they are properly and comfortable with their surroundings.
+The definition of not judging a book by its cover.
+Don’t let the initial Highland Coyote fool you with their sometimes tentative initial character.
+Under the surface is a pupper with endless energy ready to be unlocked.
+In their heart, this pack loves to hang on to one specific physical challenge they love and marathon it long term.
+However, they are not likely to show this to you until they are properly comfortable with their surroundings.
 This can take some time, initially they need their space to observe and understand their world around.
-They are big on using all their senses to do this, as this establishes their calm centre, their frim foundation to build their confidence upon.
+They are big on using all their senses to do this, as this establishes their calm centre.
+This is their firm foundation to build their confidence upon.
 Doggos that try and push these guys into a play won’t have much luck.
 Give them their time and watch their spirit flourish.
 As soon as they are comfy, you best make way.
-A lot of energy is released right away to anyone that can keep up with them and their true inner spirit is revealed, so hold on!
+A lot of energy is released right away to anyone that can keep up with them.
+Once that true inner spirit is revealed, hold on!

 One of the more exclusive packs in Wolfhouse, not that you would know it by their circle of friends which is basically limitless.
-These guys are one of the more balanced types around and whilst having a laugh with this family is easy for almost any doggo, truly being a Timberwolf is a very high honour.
+Confidence wise, these guys have the Goldilocks amount.
+Whilst having a laugh with this pack is easy for almost any doggo, truly being a Timberwolf is a very high honour.
 Independent but also extremely sociable, this group of puppers take the high road in confrontations but firm in standing their ground which makes them a fav in social circles.
 If they are a food, they are a complex carb releasing great amounts of happy energy slowly over their day.
 In their own pack, these guys and gals show off their speed and need a heap of space.
 Zoomies are something that they love, whether they are tired or sore, it doesn't matter to them.
 These wolves will keep up with everyone, befriend all, argue with no one and therefore a true model of the perfect Wolfhouse wolf.